Welcome

 HTML

-This page is written in fairly vanilla XHTML1.0 which ought to be both
+This page was written in early 2001 in fairly vanilla XHTML1.0 which

-XML and HTML-4 parsable.
-It contains a single small chunk of CSS,
+ought to be both XML and HTML-4 parsable.
+It contains a single small

-left side here.
+boxes on the left side here.

 There are a few lines of Javascript for closing (and reopening) these